txiao9331/spotipy_recommender_project/README.md

 🎵 Welcome to our Spotify Music Recommender! 🎧

-This project is a web application designed to provide personalized music recommendations based on your Spotify listening history.
+This project is a web application designed to provide personalized music recommendations based on your love song.

 ## Features